 We do not know how we move or what we are ‘doing to ourselves’ during every day activities, until something goes wrong or we suffer some discomfort.

 Then our co-ordination and freedom in movement is affected, we no longer feel calm, but stressed instead.

 The Alexander Technique teaches us how to notice movements, and our thinking, during our everyday activities.
 It teaches us how to recognize and change our unhelpful habits that are frequently the root cause of many of our common ailments.

 F.M.
-Alexander discovered that the relationship of our head, neck and back is all important.
+Alexander discovered that the relationship of our head, neck and back is all important to easy balance and movement.
 When we unconsciously change that relationship and move out of balance we start to put tensions on all of our body and mind.
 Joints and muscles start to ache, and perhaps we do not sleep well.

 Many famous people have learnt the technique including Aldous Huxley, Professor Nicholas Tinbergen, John Cleese, Roald Dahl and Joan Bakewell.

 In 2008 a random controlled trail was conducted for lower back pain, the finding of which were published in the British Medical Journal – BMJ- This trail compared massage with 6 and 24 Alexander Technique lessons or GP directed exercise.
 The results demonstrated how beneficial the Alexander Technique was to non-specific lower back pain.

 New research article demonstrates that Alexander lessons enable people to improve the way they live and care for themselves, and so reduce neck pain.